-Bangladesh economy has expanded by a remarkable 7.86% to USD 275.8 billion in 2018 compared to 2017, resulting from strong private consumption, public investments and remittance inflows.
-Rising prosperity has brought forth a multitude of structural challenges for sustaining future growth.
-Growing secondary and tertiary sectors have increased appetite for resources critical for fueling future growth.
+Bangladesh’s economy has expanded by a remarkable 7.86% to USD 275.8 billion in 2018 compared to 2017, resulting from strong private consumption, public investments, and remittance inflows.
+Rising prosperity has brought forth a multitude of structural challenges for sustainable future growth.
+Growing secondary and tertiary sectors have increased the appetite for resources critical for fueling future growth.
 Infrastructural deficiencies, however, remain key bottlenecks to achieving sustainable growth, compounded by the gradually depleting domestic natural gas supply.

 Stay up-to-date with our Thought Leadership and Insights